CircuitChaos/rgbpi/README.md

 ### Case

 A *Z23A* case has been selected.
 It's produced by the Polish manufacturer, Kradex, and I'm not sure if it's available outside of Poland.
-Its specifications are available below:
+Its specifications are available below.

 * [PDF file](https://www.kradex.com.pl/products/125/Z23A.pdf)
 * [Product page](https://www.kradex.com.pl/product/obudowy_kolorowe_polprzezroczyste/z23a?lang=en)

 ## Python software

 Python files reside in the *py* directory.
-There are two modules to be used – *simp2c.py* and *rgbpi.py* (the latter uses the former) – and two examples.
-One is a simple example for toggling colors, and one is a more sophisticated program that runs on the video shown below.
+There are two modules to be used – *simp2c.py* and *rgbpi.py* (the latter uses the former) – and two examples. *example1.py* is a simple example for toggling colors, and *example2.py* is a (bit) more sophisticated program that runs on the video shown below.

-Controlling colors is as simple as:
+Setting the strip color is as simple as providing three RGB values, ranging from 0 to 255 inclusive.

 ```python
 from rgbpi import RgbPi